 They offered advice to the Heart Sisters on how to advocate as a group in support of a new cardiac catheterization lab that would serve residents of the Central and North Vancouver Island.

-The Heart Sisters are encouraged to advocate and write in support of the Cath Lab to the cabinet ministers listed below.
+The Heart Sisters are encouraged to advocate and write in support of the cath lab to the cabinet ministers listed below.
 Please note: To reach the following emails, please highlight and copy each address below and then paste it into your Outlook or other email provider in order to send your message:

 Minister of Health - Honourable Josie Osborne HLTH.Minister@gov.bc.ca